jimcomiskey-insurity/WorkflowGitEngineReplit/replit.md

 - Includes Git status enrichment to identify changes at workflow, phase, and task levels.
 - Tasks have unique `TaskId` for stable tracking, with legacy tasks receiving deterministic IDs.
 - **PR Comparison Fix**: Pull requests now correctly compare against remote branches (origin/master) rather than local branches, ensuring accurate commit counts even when local master has unpushed changes.
 The `GetBranchCommitSha` method with `preferRemote=true` strictly uses remote tracking branches with branch name normalization to handle both "master" and "origin/master" inputs.
+- **Task Reordering Detection**: Git status enrichment properly detects when tasks are reordered within a phase by comparing TaskIds at each position, with TaskName fallback for legacy data.
+Phases are automatically marked as "modified" when task count changes or tasks are reordered, ensuring accurate tracking in Pending Changes view.

 ### Feature Specifications